sptsway/terminal/README.md

 1. help : to output documentation
 2. mkdir <param path of folder> : make a directory
+3. touch <param path of file> : make a directory file
-3. rm <param path of folder> : remove a directory recursively
+4. rm <param path of folder> : remove a directory recursively
-4. cd <param path of folder> : change path to the specified directory
+5. cd <param path of folder> : change path to the specified directory
-5. ls : list directory
+6. ls : list directory
+7. ls-files : list directory files
-6. pwd - print current working directory
+8. pwd - print current working directory
-7. printdir : print all folders with in the current directory
+9. printdir : print all folders with in the current directory
-8. printdisk : print all folders from root directory
+10. printdisk : print all folders from root directory

 ################### ----------------- ###################
 ```